-- Plan you activities beforehand so that you’re bring everything you need in your luggage.
+- Plan your activities beforehand so that you’re bringing everything you need in your luggage.

 - Save this Printable packing list to refer to as you are packing.

-Wherever you are travelling to, I hope you have an amazing adventure!
-Avoid these travel mistakes along the trip and enjoy!
+Wherever you are traveling, I hope you have an amazing adventure!
+Avoid these travel mistakes along the trip and enjoy it!

 Tell me: What are some of the things that you can’t go without when you travel?
 Let me know in the comments below!